barbarer/py4e-int/_sources/functions/funcWithLists.rst

 ============================

-You can use the slice operator[n:m] with lists to make a copy of the list with all items from n to m - 1.
+You can use the slice operator[n:m] with lists to make a copy of the list with all items from n to m - 1, just like you can with strings.

 .. fillintheblank:: funct_ll_fitb_slice_first
     :practice: T